 Bilateral economic and trade relationship

 Australia's trade relationship with the ROK developed rapidly during the 1960s, as the ROK pursued industrialisation requiring large amounts of raw materials.
-The two countries share a flourishing complementary trade relationship, with Australia providing raw materials, manufactured products, food and services to the ROK, and importing products such as cars, telecommunications equipment and computers, as well as refined petroleum.
+The two countries have historically shared a complementary trade relationship, with Australia providing raw materials, manufactured products and food to the ROK, and importing products such as cars, telecommunications equipment and computers, as well as refined petroleum.
 Australia also now enjoys a flourishing services exports trade, including in education and tourism.

-The ROK is Australia's fourth-largest overall trading partner (total two-way trade was worth $32.7 billion in 2011, more than 5% of all of Australia's international trade).
+The ROK is Australia's fourth-largest overall trading partner (total two-way trade was worth around $30.5 billion in 2012-13, 5 per cent of all of Australia's international trade).

-The ROK was also Australia's third largest market for goods and services combined in 2011 (exports totalling $25.1 billion, up by 11.2% from 2010).
-Australian exports of services to the ROK totalled $1.7 billion in 2011, mostly recreational and education-related travel.
+The ROK was also Australia's third-largest market for goods and services combined in 2012-13 (exports totaling $20.8 billion).
+Australian exports of services to the ROK totaled $1.7 billion in 2012-13, mostly education-related travel and recreational travel.
 Education has been a major export, with the ROK Australia's third-largest source of foreign enrolments after China and India for the last three years.
-In 2011, there were 29,333 enrolments by ROK students in Australian institutions (a decrease of 11.6% from 2010).
-Australia's export of education-related travel services to the ROK in 2011 totalled $852 million.
-Tourism from the ROK is also very important, with earnings of $660 million in 2011 (up from $630 million in 2010).
+In 2012, there were 27,610 enrolments by ROK students in Australian institutions (a decrease of 7.1 per cent from 2011).
+Australia's exports of education-related travel services to the ROK in 2012-13 totaled $707 million.

 The level of investment between Australia and the ROK is relatively small, but has grown and diversified over the last decade.
-The stock of Australian investment in the ROK totalled $6.8 billion in 2010, more than three times the level in 2001.
-The stock of ROK investment in Australia grew twenty-seven-fold from a low base in 2001 to $12.8 billion in 2011, which still represents only 0.6% of all foreign investment in Australia.
-Macquarie Bank has a significant presence in the ROK, active in funds management and infrastructure investment.
-The ANZ Bank is also active.
+The stock of Australian investment in the ROK totaled $10.4 billion in 2012, more than five times the level in 2001.
+The stock of ROK investment in Australia grew twenty-five-fold from a low base in 2001 to $12.0 billion in 2012, which still represents only 0.6 per cent of all foreign investment in Australia.
+Macquarie Bank has a significant presence in the ROK and is active in funds management and infrastructure investment.
+The ANZ Bank is also active in the ROK.
 In the other direction, major Korean investments have included Korea Zinc's $1 billion investment in the Sun Metals Corporation refinery in Queensland in the late 1990s and POSCO's $16 million investment in 2002 in BHP-Billiton's iron ore resources in Western Australia.
-Currently, ROK investors are involved mostly in resource development (including in New South Wales coal mines) or in import and distribution (e.g. Hyundai, Daewoo, Kia, LG and Samsung).
+Korean companies such as KOGAS, KEPCO, SK Energy and KORES have also invested in Australia.

-The ROK has recently signed three major LNG contracts to source gas from Australia – with Santos (Gladstone LNG), Total (Ichthys) and Shell (Prelude).
-When full production commences, around 2015, these contracts should see Australia provide around 25 per cent of the ROK's LNG, sharply up from the current two per cent.
+The ROK has signed three major LNG contracts to source gas from Australia – with Santos (Gladstone LNG), Total (Ichthys) and Shell (Prelude).
+When full production commences, around 2015, these contracts should see Australia provide around 25 per cent of the ROK's LNG, a sharp increase from the current two per cent.